qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - When executing the commands, it only do one mutable borrow to base data, and one borrow to command queue at a time.

 What if I need the latest state before executing the commands in queue?
 Then inspect both the command queue and base data to get latest state ([LSM tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) does similar things).
 You can often avoid needing to getting latest state during processing, by separating it into multiple stages.

-Treating mutation as data also has other benefits:

-- The mutation can be serialized, and sent via network or saved to disk.
-- The mutation can be inspected for debugging and logging.
-- You can post-process the command list, such as sorting, filtering.
-If the data is sharded, the mutation command can dispatch to specific shard.
-- Easier **parallelism**.
-The process of generating mutation command does not mutate the base data, so it can be parallelized.
-If data is sharded, the execution of mutation commands can be dispatched to shards executing in parallel.

-Other applications of the idea of mutation-as-data:

-- Transactional databases often use write-ahead log (WAL) to help atomicity of transactions.
-Database writs all mutations into WAL.
-Then after some time the mutations in WAL will be merged to base data in disk.
-- Event sourcing.
-Derive the latest state from events and previous checkpoint.
-Distributes systems often use consensus protocol (like Raft) to replicate log (events, mutations).
-The mutable data is derived from logs and previous checkpoint.
-- The idea of turning operations into data is also adopted by [io_uring](https://en.wikipedia.org/wiki/Io_uring) and modern graphics APIs (Vulkan, Metal, WebGPU).
-- The idea of turning mutation into insertion is also adopted by ClickHouse.
-In ClickHouse, direct mutaiton is not performant.
-Mutate-by-insert is faster, but querying require aggregate both the old data and new mutations.

 The previous code rewritten using deferred mutation: